vivienfanghuagood/jupyterServer/README.md

 uvicorn app:app --host 0.0.0.0 --port 8000
 ```

-Open `http://localhost:8000` in your browser.
-The web interface automatically begins launching a notebook pod.
-Each request is assigned a session ID that is stored in a local SQLite database.
-The page polls the API with this ID until the Jupyter server is ready and then redirects your browser to the running instance.
+Open `http://localhost:8000` in your browser and enter your email address.
+The application stores the notebook URL in a local SQLite database and reuses it on subsequent requests.

 ## Customisation